 63-69 Canonbury Rd, London N1 2DG, https://smokehouseislington.co.uk

 I was blown away by The Waterhouse Project when I visited earlier this year.
-It’s run by Gabriel Waterhouse, formerly of 1 Michelin stared Galvin La Chapelle who offers THE most beautiful 8 course menu set inside a working tile shop in East London (Trendy, much?)
-The food is simply exquisite and whole experience is phenomenal.
-It’s an experience not just a meal.
+It’s run by Gabriel Waterhouse, formerly of 1 Michelin starred Galvin La Chapelle who offers THE most beautiful 8-course menu set inside a working tile shop in East London (Trendy, much?)
+The food is simply exquisite and the whole experience is phenomenal.
+It’s an experience, not just a meal.
 If you only eat out once in 2019 make sure this is the place.

 67 Vyner St, London E2 9DQ, https://www.thewaterhouseproject.com

-If I could describe Smokestak in 3 words it would be SERIOUS MEAT COMA.
-They’re an edgy smokehouse in East London who’s rustic wooden tables and open fire pit that screams look how cool I am.
-Fortunately for us they’re not just style over substance and Smokestak brings substance by the shed load.
+If I could describe SMOKESTAK in 3 words it would be SERIOUS MEAT COMA.
+They’re an edgy smokehouse in East London that’s rustic wooden tables and open fire pit screams look how cool I am.
+Fortunately for us, they’re not just ‘style over substance’ and Smokestak brings substance by the shed load.
 In terms of the menu, they’re not your average BBQ Joint and dishes are so much more than just a plate of ribs.
-Vegetarians, you’re not totally left out in the dark and some would argue the welsh rarebit baked potato piled high in cheese and kale salad (which is so much more interesting than it sounds) are just as good as the meat dishes.
-Plenty of napkins required and maybe don’t wear a white shirt.
+Vegetarians, you’re not totally left out in the dark and some would argue the welsh rarebit baked potato piled high in cheese and the kale salad (which is so much more interesting than it sounds) are just as good as the meat dishes.

-Lahpet has put Burmese food to the forefront of the London food scene.
-If, like me, you haven’t been lucky enough to try the cuisine before imagine it a delicious blend of Indian meets Thai food – big big bowls of punchy coconut noodles and fragrant fish dishes.
-The restaurant lives in the uber trendy Shoreditch and the interior is equally as cool with it’s bar open kitchen and sleek, wooden design.
-All I can I say now is I’m sad I never knew of Burmese food sooner because If you can judge it by what Lahpet is putting out there I need it in my life forever more.
+Lahpet has put Burmese food at the forefront of the London food scene.
+If, like me, you haven’t been lucky enough to try the cuisine before, think of it as a delicious blend of Indian meets Thai food – big bowls of punchy coconut noodles and fragrant fish dishes.
+The restaurant is situated in the uber-trendy Shoreditch area and the interior is equally as cool with its bar open kitchen and sleek, wooden design.
+I’m sad I never knew of Burmese food sooner because If you can judge it by what Lahpet is putting out there I need it in my life forevermore.

 58 Bethnal Green Rd, London E1 6JW, https://lahpet.co.uk

 SAID feature on my Best Hot Chocolates in London list because quite simply they do the best hot chocolate in London.
 Why is it so good you might ask?
-Well, not only is the cup filled with thick molten chocolate the cup is also COVERED in thick molten chocolate too … but it doesn’t stop there!
-SAID do brownies, cakes and profiteroles all covered in an extra layer of three types of molten chocolate aswell.
-SAID feature on my Late Night Dessert’s in London list if you get a late night craving for chocolate!
+Well, not only is the cup filled with thick molten chocolate but the cup is also COVERED in thick molten chocolate too … but it doesn’t stop there!
+SAID do brownies, cakes and profiteroles all covered in an extra layer of three types of molten chocolate.
+SAID feature on my Late Night Dessert’s in London list if you get a late-night craving for chocolate!

 41 Broadwick St, Soho, London W1F 9QL, https://said.it/en/london-soho/

 Farang is a former street food stall that took up permanent residency in North London in 2017.
 They do fantastic hearty, comforting Thai food packed with flavour, spice and a great balance of sweet and savoury.
-Expect curries that will make you sweat, soft, flaky rotis to dunk and thick, juicy noodles to slurp.
+Expect curries that will make you sweat, soft, flaky roti’s to dunk and thick, juicy noodles to slurp.
 A great one to get a load of mates together and share as much as possible.
-A brilliant one for vegans and vegetarians too who get their own dedicated menus with so much choice.
+A brilliant one for vegans and vegetarians too who get their own dedicated menus with some great choices.

 72 Highbury Park, Highbury East, London N5 2XE, https://faranglondon.co.uk

 Lina Stores Deli has been an icon in London since 1944.
-They are a family run institution who have sold fresh pasta and artisan meats over the counter for you to take home to enjoy.
-For those of us not wanting to take it home to cook (me!), they have now opened up a sister restaurant a short walk away.
-Inside this pop of pastel heaven, they do half portions of their fresh, handmade pasta all designed to share, as well refined starters and indulgent puddings (You need to try the GIANT cannoli).
+They are a family-run institution that has sold fresh pasta and artisan meats over the counter for you to take home to enjoy.
+For those of us not wanting to take it home to cook , they have now opened up a sister restaurant a short walk away.
+Inside this pop of pastel heaven, they do half portions of their fresh, handmade pasta all designed to share, as well as refined starters and indulgent puddings (You need to try the GIANT cannoli).
 You can either sit at the counter and eat while watching the chefs do their thing or there’s a more intimate dining room on the lower ground.
 A great addition to Soho.

 51 Greek St Soho, London W1D 4EH, https://www.linastores.co.uk/restaurant/

 Blacklock is of one of those London restaurants where everything about them is quality.
-It’s hard to explain what I mean but if you’ve ever been to Hawksmoor it’s the same effortless excellence as those guys have – silent but attentive service and outstanding but uncomplicated food.
-Blacklock is meat heavy and the ‘all in’ gets you the best value and the best experience.
+It’s hard to explain what I mean but if you’ve ever been to the likes of Hawksmoor it’s the same effortless excellence as those guys have – Silent but attentive service and outstanding but uncomplicated food.
+Blacklock is meat-heavy and the ‘all in’ gets you the best value and the best experience.
 It includes pre-chop bites to start, a stack of mouthwatering chops and a side dish each for just £20.
 Don’t forget to order the only dessert they have there too.
 A white chocolate cheesecake that’s brought out still in its baking tray and spooned out generously at the table.
-A must visit for any meat lover.
+A must-visit for any meat lover.

 24 Great Windmill St, Soho, London W1D 7LG, http://theblacklock.com

-The Big V make PROPER DELICIOUS burgers and the amazing thing is they are 100% vegan!
-This brilliant street food stall have been uber creative trying to create the ultimate bun while harming no animals in the process.
-Their burgers are super indulgent and stacked high with plant based cheese, their own version of bacon and plenty of homemade sauces.
-Even if you’re a meat eater I’d challenge you to say this isn’t a great burger!
+Big V makes PROPER DELICIOUS burgers and the amazing thing is they are 100% vegan!
+This brilliant street food stall has been uber creative trying to create the ultimate bun while harming no animals in the process.
+Their burgers are super indulgent and stacked high with plant-based cheese, their own version of bacon and plenty of homemade sauces.
+Even if you’re a meat-eater I’d challenge you to say this isn’t a great burger!

 56-57 Gore Rd, South Hackney, London E9 7HN, https://www.bigvlondon.co.uk

 Pophams Bakery might be small in size but it has made a huge dent in the London food scene this year.
-Their pastries have become legendary for their quality and creativity, not mention the buttery, flaky mess you make when you eat them.
-Their sat on a quiet residential corner of Islington, North London but don’t be fooled by the modest shop as people will travel far just for Pophams and they get super busy.
-If i’d recommend anything it’s their bacon & maple swirl.
-It’s an absolute game changer.
+Their pastries have become legendary for their quality and creativity, not to mention the buttery, flaky mess you make when you eat them.
+They are sat on a quiet residential corner of Islington, North London but don’t be fooled by the modest shop as people will travel far just to try them and they get super busy.
+If I’d recommend anything it’s their bacon & maple swirl.
+It’s an absolute game-changer.

 19 Prebend St, London N1 8PF, https://www.pophamsbakery.com